Rjesh2006/-follow_us-_discord-_How_to_Build-a_React_Dapp_with_Hardhat_and_MetaMask/README.md

 # Follow_us-_discord-                  How_to_Builda_React_Dapp_with_Hardhat_and_MetaMask
  - *Build a React dApp for reading and updating a greeting message via a basic "Greeter" smart contract on a local blockchain.*
+- here i am using vscode on windows
  # React Dapp with Hardhat and MetaMask

 ## Overview